M66B/FairEmail/FAQ.md

 However, FairEmail will show a small warning flag when DKIM, SPF or [DMARC](https://en.wikipedia.org/wiki/DMARC) authentication failed on the receiving server.
-You can enable/disable this in the miscellaneous settings.
+You can enable/disable this in the behavior settings.

 <br />